These Are The Five Questions You Need To Answer Before Retiring

 As social creatures, we need to avoid isolation and loneliness which can create a higher risk of adverse health conditions and/or cognitive decline.

-Is your portfolio too risky for your financial plan?
+Is your portfolio or 401(k) too risky for your financial plan?

 The portfolio that helped you to create wealth during your career, may not be the right portfolio to help you to preserve wealth during your retirement.